 If your insurance plan does cover massage, they will almost certainly require a referral from your doctor.
 This isn’t just a casual suggestion; it’s official documentation that your massage is a medical necessity.
 Your doctor’s referral should clearly state your diagnosis (like chronic back pain or recovery from an injury) and prescribe massage therapy as part of your treatment plan.
 Without a proper doctor’s referral, your insurance provider will likely deny the claim, leaving you to cover the full cost.
 Make sure the referral is detailed and submitted exactly as your insurance company requires.

-Is Medical Massage Right for You?
+How to Know If Medical Massage Is Right for You

 Deciding to try medical massage is a personal choice, but you don’t have to make it alone.
 If you’re looking for a focused treatment to address a specific health concern, it can be an incredibly effective path toward feeling better.
 The key is to approach it as a partnership between you, your doctor, and your massage therapist.